 Dodging cartons of cut flowers and drivers unloading boxes of tulips and hydrangeas, I maneuver my way along the crowded – and colorful – Chelsea sidewalk.
 Coffee in hand, this truly is a beautiful way to start my NYC day.
 As Troy Baksh says – “Who can possibly be unhappy when surrounded by fresh flowers?!”
 Located on West 28th Street, between 6th and 7th Avenues, New York City’s Flower Market

-As the sun is coming up, Sharon Maxwell strolls along a beautiful mile-long stretch of beach in the Florida Panhandle.
+As the sun rises, Sharon Maxwell strolls along a beautiful mile-long stretch of beach in the Florida Panhandle.
 Carefully searching for evidence of night-time visitors in the dim morning light, this early morning walk is a type of peaceful meditation for her.
 And then she spots them – faint tracks leading out of the water, heading toward the dunes, and returning to the ocean.
-After two decades, she
+After two decades, she still gets

-Jim Laurent is relaxing with a book in the straw-filled “home” he and his wife share in the cavernous exhibit hall.
-Their area is neatly swept, and a crockpot of chili is simmering on a cloth covered portable table.
-The background noise is a constant and comfortable lull – goats, pigs, and cows bellowing to get attention.
-One of the largest and richest rodeos in the world, the Houston Livestock Show and Rodeo runs for
+Jim Laurent relaxes with a book in the straw-filled “home” he and his wife share in the cavernous exhibit hall.
+Their area is tidy and swept, and a crockpot of chili simmers on a cloth-covered portable table.
+The background noise is a constant and comfortable lull—the bellow of goats, pigs, and cows.
+One of the largest and wealthiest rodeos in the world, the Houston Livestock Show and Rodeo runs for

-On a gloomy Monday in October, this Nashville treasure is teeming with activity.
-Despite the misty morning, a crew works to put finishing touches on transforming this 55-acre botanical garden into a magical, holiday wonderland.
+On a gloomy Monday in October, this Nashville treasure swarms with activity.
+Despite the misty morning, a crew works to put finishing touches on transforming the 55-acre botanical garden into a magical, holiday wonderland.
 As we stroll around the Cheekwood estate and grounds, built with the Maxwell House coffee fortune, Jade Roser gives me a behind-the-scenes look into how Holiday Lights comes together.
-With his easy going, infectious enthusiasm,
+With his easy going, infectious enthusiasm, Jade

 Daily dose of gelato in hand, I meander through the back alleys and narrow streets of Florence’s Oltrarno quarter.
 A few blocks from the Arno River, away from tourists and crowds, lies a quiet neighborhood of Florentine artists.
 Peering into the artisan workshops and studios, you discover a rich part of Florence’s culture and history.
 Bookbinders, silversmiths, paper marblers, sculptors, marble craftsmen, perfume makers, potters, shoemakers, metal workers.
 Some of these craftspersons apprenticed under a master or studied with an instructor.
 Many are members of artisan families, and the skills and practices were handed down through the generations.